no-more-secrets/parsco/README.md

       co_await parsco::try_{ parsco::chr( '/' ) };

   if( slash.has_value() ) {
-    int mask = co_await parsco::parse_int();
+    // We have the start of the subnet mask. int mask = co_await parsco::parse_int();
     if( mask > 32 )
       co_await parsco::fail( "subnet mask must be <= 32" );